ASilver/Typing_Tomes/README.md

 # Typing Tomes
 Typing Tomes is a single-page HTML app to practice typing on books and target your typing weaknesses.
 It is meant to help you improve and stay motivated, while enjoying a cool book at the same time.
 Win-win-win IMHO.
 You create a profile, and then upload a book (an ePub) and you are good to go.
 It is designed to be as easy as possible to use and install.

 *(Note: The addition of visual themes and now metrics to help you track your progress and time spent practicing may break your profile from previous versions.
-My apologies if this happens, but with all the extras now added, there was no way around it.
 If this happens, just delete it and create a new one.)*

+# List of features

+- Import any epub to type on
+- Live WPM and accuracy
+- Daily Goal bar to keep you motivated (and on track)
+- Histogram with bar charts of your performance in the book (WPM and accuracy)
+- Single page report with various stats (WPM in last 30days, number of words, conecutive days of practce, etc), chart of your daily practice, bar chart of your weekly performance
+- n-gram analysis of your typing: it identifies your weakest bigrams (2-letter sequences like th, st, etc.) and trigrams (3-letter sequences)
+- Drills so you can train your weaknesses and improve
+- Lot of colorful themes/skins

 # How to install or use
 To use it you can simply click on this link: **_[Typing Tomes](asilver.github.io/Typing_Tomes/)_**, or you can just download the single HTML file (156 kb as of this writing) and open it in the browser of your choice.